opencost/opencost/CONTRIBUTING.md

 * contributing or providing feedback on the [OpenCost Spec](https://github.com/kubecost/opencost/tree/develop/spec)
 * contributing documentation
-* joining the discussion on Slack or in [OpenCost community discussions](https://drive.google.com/drive/folders/1hXlcyFPePB7t3z6lyVzdxmdfrbzeT1Jz)
+* joining the discussion on [CNCF Slack](https://slack.cncf.io/) in the [#opencost](https://cloud-native.slack.com/archives/C03D56FPD4G) channel or in the [OpenCost community discussions](https://drive.google.com/drive/folders/1hXlcyFPePB7t3z6lyVzdxmdfrbzeT1Jz) folder
 * committing software via the workflow below

 ## Getting Help

-If you have a question about OpenCost or have encountered problems using it, you can start by asking a question on [Slack](https://join.slack.com/t/kubecost/shared_invite/enQtNTA2MjQ1NDUyODE5LWFjYzIzNWE4MDkzMmUyZGU4NjkwMzMyMjIyM2E0NGNmYjExZjBiNjk1YzY5ZDI0ZTNhZDg4NjlkMGRkYzFlZTU) or via email at [support@kubecost.com](support@kubecost.com)
+If you have a question about OpenCost or have encountered problems using it, you can start by asking a question on [CNCF Slack](https://slack.cncf.io/) in the [#opencost](https://cloud-native.slack.com/archives/C03D56FPD4G) channel or via email at [support@kubecost.com](support@kubecost.com)

 ## Workflow